msg-systems/msg-js-spa-skeleton/src/help/en/01-ET/01_Einleitung.md

 Hello, here is the Skeleton for a HTML5 Single-Page-Application.

-This Skeleton shows how easy it is to build a new app with help of the msg-js-spa-framework.
+This Skeleton shows how easy it is to build a new single page app with help of the uica-stack.